|

 because of the blanket of white carnations that are draped

 over the winner's neck.
-This year's race was held on Saturday
+This year's race date on Saturday

 and because it is the final race of the Triple Crown, it is